vrto/gradle-kotlin-spring-multi-modules/README.md

 `./gradlew clean build` builds the whole thing

-`./gradlew :users:clean build` builds a single module where `:users` is the module name
+`./gradlew users:clean build` builds a single module where `users` is the module name

-`./gradlew :users:test` runs tests within a single module where `:users` is the module name
+`./gradlew users:test` runs tests within a single module where `users` is the module name

 `./gradlew test` runs all tests across all modules